captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 You don’t need us to take care of you anymore.
 ---
 ## YAEL:
-At least we're not alone.
+At least we’re not alone.
 ---
 ## VALERIA:
 That’s right.